mark-watson/haskell_book/manuscript/gemini.md

 11 + 23 = 34
 ```

 Here is a listing of the source file **Main.hs** (explanation after the code).
 This code is a Haskell program that interacts with Google's Gemini AI model through its API.
-The program is structured to send prompts to Gemini and receive generated responses, implementing a command-line interface for this interaction.
+The program is structured to send prompts to Gemini and receive generated responses, implementing a command line interface for this interaction.

 ```haskell{line-numbers: false}
 import Control.Monad.IO.Class (liftIO)